lcfyi/websocket-live-streamer/README.md

 1. Ensure you have the prerequisites, try `pip install -r requirements.txt`
 2. Run `python server.py`
 3. Visit `localhost:8000` to view the stream.
 A corresponding window will also be loaded with the current time.

+# Running this in a Raspberry Pi

+This currently works pretty well; I'm noticing ~0.4s latency between frames, but it runs at 30fps otherwise.

+To try it out, make sure you have the `v4l2` drivers installed.
+Then, enable it with `sudo modprobe bcm2835-v4l2`.
+You can add it at boot by adding `bcm2835-v4l2` to `/etc/modules`.